acrlabs/simkube-ci-action/docs/troubleshooting.md

 ### Fixes

 - Ensure your organization has subscribed to the AMI product
-- Confirm you're using the correct region + AMI ID combination
+- Confirm you're using the correct region + AMI ID combination (AMI IDs are region specific identifiers)
-- Verify AMI ID
+- Verify AMI ID, we recommend using our safe default whenever possible

 ---

 ## 2.0 Simulation Fails to Start

-This group of issues is usually related to configuration.
+This group of issues is usually related to SimKube configuration files.

 ## 2.1 Driver Crashes